Xos73/ddi/unbound/README.md

 unbound is a lightweigth secure DNS server implementation.

 Idea is to use create a docker compose to:
-- [ ] pull alpine linux
+- [x] pull alpine linux
-- [ ] install unbound
+- [x] install unbound
-- [ ] push unbound configuration
+- [x] push unbound configuration

-??
-Where to store the configuration and make sure it persists after reboot
+Where to store the configuration and make sure it persists after reboot?
+- [ ] Analyse / Test
+  - use volumes in container (and share content between containers)
+  - use `--mount`in docker run to mount host available spave
+- [ ] Include this into Dockerfile

 ## Build from local directory/repository